kubestellar/kubestellar/monitoring/README.md

 ### Requirement
 To follow the instructions here you need to use KubeStellar `main` branch or any future KubeStellar release higher than `0.24.0`.
-Also, you need to have release `v0.2.0-rc12` or higher for the status-addon controller and agent installed in your enviroment.
+Also, you need to have release `v0.2.0-rc12` or higher for the status-addon controller and agent installed in your environment.
 If you're using an older release, please follow these instructions to update your environment:

 1. Remove the status-addon-controller and status-addon-agent from your current environment: